igor-barinov/lisman-lab-analysis/README.md

 ## Programs
 - analysis_1_2_IB
 - stats_IB
-## Installation (for IB Programs)
+## Program Installation
-1. Go to "Analysis/Igor B"
+1. Dowload the "lib.zip" in the root directory
-2. Under the program's directory you will find a "release.zip"
+2. Download the "release.zip" under the programs director (e.g. './analysis_1_2_IB/release.zip')
-3. Download the "release.zip" and make sure the "deps" folder is in MATLAB's path
+3. Add the 'lib' folder in "lib.zip" to the MATLAB path
-4. For "analsysis_1_2_IB" make sure you have "spc_drawInit", "h_imstack", "stats_IB" and their dependenicies in the MATLAB path
+4. If you have a different/preferred version of "spc_drawInit" or "h_imstack", remove "lib/2pFLIM..." and "lib/HZ" from the MATLAB path and use your existing files
+5. For FLIMage to work, you need to add "FLIMage.exe" to the Windows "PATH" environment variable.
+You can do this by adding the directory which contains "FLIMage.exe" to the system path
 ## Usage
 Either run the relevant '.m' file or open the '.fig' file via MATLAB
 ## analysis_1_2_IB